httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The Priority header field is an end-to-end signal of the request priority from the client or the response priority from the server.

-As is the ordinary case for HTTP caching ({{?RFC7234}}), a response with a Priority header field might be cached and re-used for subsequent requests.
+As is the ordinary case for HTTP caching {{?CACHING=I-D.ietf-httpbis-cache}}, a response with a Priority header field might be cached and re-used for subsequent requests.
 When an origin server generates the Priority response header field based on properties of an HTTP request it receives, the server is expected to control the cacheability or the applicability of the cached response, by using header fields that control the caching behavior (e.g., Cache-Control, Vary).

 An endpoint that fails to parse the Priority header field SHOULD use default parameter values.